A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \begin{remark}[Coordinate sampling is rarely an isometry] Let $\mathbf{v} \in \reals^d$ be a standard basis vector and $\P \in \reals^{d \times \ell}$ be a coordinate descent sampling matrix satisfying \eqref{eqn: CD}.
 Then, $\norm{\P^\top \v} \in \{0,1\}$, and

 Thus,

 \end{remark} Since exactly $\ell$ entries of $\mathbf{\P\P^\top}$ are $1$, the probability that any non-zero entry corresponds to a non-zero entry of $\mathbf{v}$ is $\ell/d$.

 Remark \ref{remark: CD} shows that in the worst case (that is, if the vector $\mathbf{v}$ is axis-aligned with concentration along a single coordinate), there is no approximate norm-preservation: it is either exact with probability $\ell/d$ or not-at-all with probability $1-\ell/d$.
-This compares very unfavorably to the results of Lemma \ref{Lemma: DavidJL}, as shown in Figure \ref{fig: embeddings}.
+This compares very unfavorably to the results of Lemma \ref{Lemma: DavidJL}, \leaveout{as shown in} cf. Figure \ref{fig: embeddings}.

 To summarize, the structure of the objective function plays a role in the quality of a coordinate descent mapping, and in the worst-case the mapping using \eqref{eqn: CD} is useless with probability $1-\ell/d$.
-In contrast, using Haar matrices guarantees that irrespective of the structure of the function a successful embedding is obtained with probability according to Lemma \ref{Lemma: DavidJL}, which is not sensitive to dimension.
+In contrast, using Haar matrices guarantees that irrespective of the structure of the function a successful embedding is obtained with probability according to Lemma \ref{Lemma: DavidJL}\leaveout{, which is not sensitive to dimension}. \insertme{Though this probability depends on dimension, it is not very sensitive to an increase in $d$, as illustrated in Figure \ref{fig: embeddings}}.

 Due to the strong dependence on the dimension for randomized coordinate descent, the analysis in the remainder of this section is not appropriate for matrices of type \eqref{eqn: CD}.
 Thus, we consider only Haar distributed random matrices.
 It should be noted that there are special classes of functions for which the complexity is independent of $d$, as discussed in \cite{BCGDIterationCompliexity}, however in general the dependence on the dimension can not be removed using coordinate descent methods.
 We consider first a result that is a simple but useful corollary to Theorem 3.1 in \cite{marchal2017sub}, later proved in \cite{arbel2020strict}